Foreshore

 The Dutch firm Hollandse Aanneming Maatschappij was contracted in 1937 to do the work of draining and reclaiming, and 194 acres were reclaimed on the shore of Table Bay.

 The job was supposed to be completed in 1941, but due to the war, the deadline was extended to 1945.
 Before the reclamation, the shoreline was at the present railway station.
-The row of palm trees that still stand marked the original waterfront.
+The row of palm trees that still stands marked the original waterfront.

-The work officially began in 1935 with an opening ceremony, including General J B M Hertzog, the Prime Minister at the time.
+The work officially began in 1935 with an opening ceremony, including General J.B.
+M. Hertzog, the Prime Minister at the time.

 See a virtual demo of the construction of the Foreshore